-The consolidated financial statements of EWI have been prepared in accordance with International Financial Reporting Standards ["IFRS"] as issued by the International Accounting Standards Board ["IASB"].
+These interim consolidated financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
+Accordingly, certain information and disclosure normally included in annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board, have been omitted or condensed.